-- With Windows 2012, you can create and update your disaster recovery plan, which is required to perform failover and failback, by running the cmdlets New-OCDRplan and Update-OCDRplan while the virtual machines are online. - With Windows 2008 R2, all the virtual machines have to be turned off or shut down to update the disaster recovery plan.
+• With Windows 2012, you can create and update your disaster recovery plan, which is required to perform failover and failback, by running the cmdlets New-OCDRplan and Update-OCDRplan while the virtual machines are online.

+Managing crash-consistent disaster recovery using cmdlets and activities | 163

+• With Windows 2008 R2, all the virtual machines have to be turned off or shut down to update the disaster recovery plan.
 For Windows 2012 servers, the virtual machine configuration files are not generated; however, on Windows 2008 R2 servers, virtual machine configuration files are generated along with the disaster recovery plan file.